-Trump Critic Admits Suburbanites Support Preserving Their Lifestyle
+Prof: Suburban Dems ‘Overwhelmingly' Oppose Apartments in Neighborhoods

 Trump rescinded the Obama rule this year.

-Trounstine, who is white, continues her commentary with claims that it is white privilege not the blessings of private property is what drives suburbanites to want to preserve their lifestyle, even as these suburbs are increasingly diverse, as Trump has spoken about publicly.
+Trounstine, who is white, continues her commentary with claims that it is white privilege, not the blessings of private property, which drives suburbanites to want to preserve their lifestyle.
+However, these suburbs are increasingly diverse, as Trump has spoken about publicly.

 Trounstine suggested in her op-ed it is somehow racist to want a desirable neighborhood to live in and to work hard to achieve that goal.